-Federal Work-Study (FWS) - Eligibility for this federally subsidized program based on established financial need (FAFSA).
-Students are assigned employment on campus according to need, skills, and college requirements.
+Federal Work-Study (FWS) - Eligibility for this federally subsidized program is based on established financial need (FAFSA).
+Students who apply may be assigned employment on campus according to need, skills, and college requirements.
+A limited number of positions on campus are available.
 Assigned work is scheduled not to interfere with class.